alec-pinson/terrarium-bot/README.md

 - Will send a notification if a switch stops responding
 - Dry run mode using set `DRY_RUN=true` no switches will be turned on or off + no alert notifications will be sent
 - Debug mode for extra output - `DEBUG=true`
+- Health probe endpoints for Kubernetes `/health/live` and `/health/ready`

 ## Configuration